Who can become a member?

 Membership can be terminated by sending a written notice to the EPTA Secretariat.

-* Due to the financial support for the Annual conference, provided from the EU project financing, the membership application needs to be signed in 2020 at least four months before the Annual conference in order to participate as EPTA member.
+* Due to the financial support for the Annual Conference, provided by the EU project financing, the membership application needs to be signed in 2023 at least four months before the Annual Conference in order to participate as an EPTA member.

-** The financial support is limited to the duration of the EU financed project.
-Financial implications for future conferences are to be decided in the course of 2020.
+** The financial support is limited to the duration of the EU-financed project.
+Financial implications for future conferences are to be decided in the course of 2023.

 Supported by the Justice Programme of the European Union